Literacy school holiday program

 Your child’s first few years at school are critical to their literacy development, which is their ability to read and write.
 Literacy skills are important building blocks for later life skills such as learning, socialising and working.

-Our holiday program for literacy is an intensive 5-day course with 2.5 hour sessions each day for a week during the April and October ACT public school holiday periods.
-A maximum of 4 children per Speech-Language Pathologist ensures ample individual attention.
+Our holiday program for literacy is an intensive week-long course with 2.5 hour sessions each day for a week during the April and October ACT public school holiday periods.
+A maximum of 3 children per Speech-Language Pathologist ensures ample individual attention.

 Please call us 02 6281 2311 to register your interest.